MohamedAtef321/MohamedAtef321/README.md

 ---

-Studying Electronics and Communications Engineering at <a href="Mansoura University">Mansoura University</a>.
+Studying Electronics and Communication Engineering at <a href="Mansoura University">Mansoura University</a>.
 Interested in AI, ML, Dl, Computer Vision, NLP and Music.

 <!--